Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The first drawback of Rosetta Stone French to me is that the drills can become a little repetitive.
 Because each individual drill is built on images, they’re all kind of the same after a while.

-It’s not as bad as I’ve seen with some other apps, but when you’re working Rosetta Stone exercises, sometimes their lessons can get a little monotonous.
+Still, when you’re working the main Rosetta Stone lessons, sometimes their exercises can get a little monotonous.
 Bottom line, there just isn’t a ton of variety within the primary coursework.

 Limited Grammar Content